 That may involve such activities as drilling deep into data, conducting interviews with stakeholders, organising user tests, and more.

 This can often throw up insights about a business that even the highest levels of management were unaware of.
-Fascinating stuff, and another excellent string to your bow career-wise.
+It's fascinating stuff, and another wonderful string to your bow career-wise.